 While human bodies decompose in about a decade, some of these pollutants linger for much longer.
 Traces of metals, for instance, can persist for many years.
 “It dilutes over time,” says Matthys Dippenaar, a hydrogeologist at the University of Pretoria, who has been leading a project on the environmental hazards of cemeteries.
 “But it never disappears.”
 Flooding can exacerbate pollution problems in cemeteries.

-Before we panic about the toxic waste sites in our midst, it’s important to remember that in most cases, there is no immediate danger or cause for alarm.
-But this research shows that cemeteries can be reservoirs for many things that we don’t want to live around.
-And the problem could get worse in the case of a serious disease outbreak, in which the infectious agents could simply cycle through cemeteries and back into the living population.
+Before we panic about the toxic waste sites in our midst, it’s important to remember that there is no immediate danger or cause for alarm.
+However, this research shows that cemeteries can be reservoirs for many things that we don’t want to live around.
+The problem could worsen in a serious disease outbreak, in which the infectious agents could cycle through cemeteries and back into the living population.
 “It’s a very low probability of a very high risk,” says Dippenaar.

-Researchers who study these issues, including Neckel, Dippenaar, and Ubomba-Jaswa, often come to the conclusion that burial is simply an unsustainable way to deal with dead bodies, in the long term.
+Researchers who study these issues, including Neckel, Dippenaar, and Ubomba-Jaswa, often conclude that burial is simply an unsustainable way to deal with dead bodies, in the long term.
 For a cemetery to be naturally secure, “you need the prime land, not the worst land,” says Dippenaar.

-“The way we live has changed so rapidly, but how we die and how we look at burial has remained quite static over a long period of time,” says Ubomba-Jaswa.
-“We are changing our lifestyles, with respect to how we live, and that should keep up with how we die.”
+“The way we live has changed so rapidly, but how we die and how we look at burial has remained quite static over a long period,” says Ubomba-Jaswa.
+“We are changing our lifestyles, concerning how we live, and that should keep up with how we die.”

 FUNERALS IN CUBA

 Cubans had nine days to mourn Fidel Castro, who died in November 2016.
 After a state funeral, soldiers escorted his ashes from Havana to Santiago, retracing the route taken by the revolutionary army he led.
 When someone less important dies, undertakers have to hurry up.
-Just two funeral homes have refrigeration, and that is reserved for foreigners and VIPs.
-Because of Cuba’s searing heat, most folk have to be in the ground within 24 hours.
+Just two funeral homes have refrigeration reserved for foreigners and VIPs.
+Because of Cuba’s searing heat, most folks have to be in the ground within 24 hours.
 Cuba’s nine crematoriums handle a tenth of the 99,000 people who die each year.

 Funerals, like education and health care, are free in the socialist state (though cremation costs money).
 Cubans pay in other ways.
 Coffins, made by the state-owned forestry company, are flimsy.
 Pallbearers must carry them with extreme care, lest they fall apart.
 Government workers get better coffins; children are buried in white ones.
 With flowers in short supply, mourners make wreaths from twigs and leaves.
 That horrifies Miguel Pons, one of two deacons at the chapel at the Colón cemetery in Havana.
 “I would not allow someone in my family to put those ‘flowers’ [on my coffin], God forbid.
 Never,” he says.

 Demand for funereal paraphernalia is rising because of Cuba’s ageing population.
-Of the 24 cemeteries in Havana, all of which were nationalised in 1963, 20 have run out of space.
-At the Colón graveyard the mausoleums of important pre-revolutionary families near the gates give way at the periphery to unmarked stone slabs.
-These cover vaults containing up to 24 coffins in which the newly deceased rest for two years.
+Of the 24 cemeteries in Havana, all of which were nationalized in 1963, 20 have run out of space.
+At the Colón graveyard, the mausoleums of important pre-revolutionary families near the gates give way at the periphery to unmarked stone slabs.
+These cover vaults containing up to 24 coffins where the newly deceased rest for two years.
 After that relatives must collect the bones to make room for fresh corpses.
 Many deposit the remains in a nearby ossuary, which houses 80,000 skeletons.

 The cash-strapped government promised in January to expand some cemeteries and build more crematoriums.
 Miguel Díaz-Canel, Cuba’s president since April, is eager to boost his popularity.
 Treating the dead better would create goodwill among the living.